chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

  - line 100 Azure DevOps Pipelines will create a generic deployment file for you, we are using this one (it's part of your clone/fork) for better naming (just imagine you have multiple pipelines someday)
  - line 101 Azure DevOps Pipelines will create a generic service file for you, we are using this one (it's part of your clone/fork) for better naming (just imagine you have multiple pipelines someday)

-After you are done editing (dont worry this file will vet versioned in GitHub in the next dialog and you can always make changes at any time)
+After you are done editing (don't worry this file will vet versioned in GitHub in the next dialog and you can always make changes at any time)

 Click Save and run